Sync + Supervision

-Coming from a background in photography, graphic design and creative direction, I approach song selection as part of the narrative architecture, focusing on context, pacing and feeling rather than genre alone.
+Coming from a background in photography, graphic design and creative direction, I approach music as part of the narrative structure, focusing on pacing, perspective and emotional impact rather than genre alone.

-I offer freelance music research and alt-track support with a curated portfolio of speculative supervision projects.
+I offer freelance music research and alt-track support, including:

 Rescores